Simon3/SmartDebuffCheck/readme.md

 ![example](https://img11.hostingpics.net/pics/890735alldebuffs.png)

 And here is a more concrete case: using the command in the beginning of the Phase 1 on C'Thun allows you to quickly figure out which debuffs are missing.
 For example, here you can remind your warriors that they still didn't stack 5 Sunder Armor, your warlocks that one curse is still missing, and your druids that they forgot to apply Faerie Fire.
-Using it later on allows you to make sure that no debuffs are missing, and to check that no debuffs have faded so far.
+The command also shows that although it seems like all the debuff slots are currently used, 5 of them are low-priority debuffs that could be replaced by more important ones.
+Using /sdc later on would allow you to make sure that no debuffs are missing, and to check that no debuffs have faded so far.
 It's also useful to use it right before the transition to the Weakened Phase to make sure everything will be optimal for the next 45 seconds.

 ![example](https://img11.hostingpics.net/pics/210276sdccthun.png)